Philly Mob Seen Better Days

 Nicodemo is awaiting a retrial for “one of the stupidest hits ever,” according to a police investigator.
 His first was declared a mistrial due to alleged jury tampering.

-To get a sense of what life is like for the contemporary wiseguy, look no further than the trials and tribulations of Nicky Scarfo, Jr. His father was of course the “Little Nicky” who ran the Philly mob (some say into the ground) during much of the ’80s.
+To get a sense of what life is like for a contemporary member of an Italian crime family, look no further than the trials and tribulations of Nicky Scarfo, Jr. His father was of course the “Little Nicky” who ran the Philly mob (some say into the ground) during much of the ’80s.

 Scarfo, Jr., or “Junior,” is awaiting sentencing for his role in looting a Texas mortgage company called FirstPlus starting in 2007.
 Junior, 51, was convicted of taking “behind-the-scenes control of FirstPlus [and] help facilitate the siphoning of more than $12 million out of the company’s coffers through bogus business deals, inflated consulting contracts and exorbitant purchases and expenses.”